 To export a project, select “Export project” in the menu.
 A project can be exported in CSV (Comma Separated Values file) which can be opened in a spreadsheet program and GEOJSON format that can be open in GIS software.
 Please note that exported data cannot be opened by the Adaptation Support Tool.

 Additional map layers to be shown, can be selected by pressing the layers button in the map window.

 When this button is selected, several layers can be chosen to be shown in the map, similar to the layers provided below.

 Project settings can be accessed through the menu button in the op left corner or the quick access button in the upper right corner of the screen.

-It is possible to adjust the parameters of the project within the settings of the project area.
+It is still possible to adjust the parameters or the shape of the project area in the settings menu.

-The adaptation targets can be set in the PROJECT TARGET tab.
+Additionally, adaptation targets can be set in the PROJECT TARGET tab.
 Here desired adaptation targets (KPI's) for the project area can be set and the relevant (KPI's) to be shown in the Results tab (right of the map window) can be selected.
-The project targets are divided into the same indicators as the ones in the results (climate, cost and water quality).
+The project targets are divided into the same indicators as in the results (climate, cost and water quality).
 A more elaborate description on setting adaptation targets can be found here.